ScienceStacks/SciSheets/scipy_proceedings/papers/joseph_hellerstein/scisheets.rst

 in that we should be able to insert, delete, and hide rows in one table without affecting the other table.
-Unfortunately, existing spreadsheet systems do not handle this well; adding a row to one table affects every row in the entire spreadsheet.
+Unfortunately, existing spreadsheet systems do not handle this well;
+inserting, deleting, or hiding a row in one table affects every table that overlaps that row in the spreadsheet.
-Note that arranging the tables vertically does not help since now the problem becomes adding, deleting, or hiding columns.
+Note that arranging the tables vertically does not help since now the problem becomes inserting, deleting, and hiding columns.
 (We could arrange the tables in a diagonal, but this makes it difficult to make visual comparisons between tables.)